epsilonrt/siggen-onpi/README.md

-How to properly install and operate siggen on Pi boards (NanoPi, Raspberry Pi ..) ?
+# siggen tools on Pi Boards
 ----

-# Abstract
+How to properly install and operate siggen on Pi boards (NanoPi, Raspberry Pi ..) ?

 siggen debian package is a set of tools for imitating a laboratory Signal Generator, generating audio signals out of Linux's /dev/dsp audio device.
 There is support for mono and/or stereo and 8 or 16 bit samples.
 The tools include: